Elvaron/MHW-BG-DataTool/README.md

 + `rule-box-concat` to display the *or* between alternatives on gathering phase cards
 + `abbreviation-page` to display the *P.* to refer to a book page
++ `scoutfly-level` to localize the term *Scoutfly Level*, i.e. the ranges for the track behavior cards
++ `starting-points` to localize the term *Starting Points* referring to the sequential attempt-wise starting gathering phase cards for a quest
++ `time-limit` to localize the term *Time Limit*, i.e. the amount of time cards available for this quest
++ `time cards` to localize the term *time cards*, i.e. the counting term behind the printed number of time cards available as the time limit

 ### Quest Book